 Getting a bit vulnerable tonight but wanted to give an example of what physically happens to our son when he consumes free glutamate and/or sources of MSG.
 This video shows a mild form of the intense “shakes” he was experiencing nearly 40 times a day.
 While movements like these (hand flapping, wringing of wrists, aka stimming, etc) are typically lumped under the Autism umbrella, they can also independently be diagnosed as Primary or Complex Motor Sterotypies (CMS).
 Our son was diagnosed with CMS by our pediatric neurologist.
 As we started to remove sources of free glutamate (gluten, dairy, soy & processed foods) we noticed that his shakes/CMS started to drastically decrease.
-In fact, we only noticed the movements following the consumption of a high glutamate food or when inflammation/intrinsic glutamate (produced by the body) was high.
+In fact, we only noticed the movements following the consumption of high glutamate food or when inflammation/intrinsic glutamate (produced by the body) was high.
 Some common symptoms that accompanied these movements included rigidity, hyperactivity, anxiety, night wakings, epic tantrums and so on.
-In our experience these high levels of glutamate (excitatory neurotransmitter) cause for an imbalance in GABA (calming neurotransmitter), resulting in over excitation (excitotoxcity) of the brain, triggering a long list of symptoms (many of which are also Autism symptoms).
-Though his movements now occur very infrequently (maybe one every 6 months), they are a way we are able to gauge his inflammation and determine when glutamate levels are high.
+In our experience, these high levels of glutamate (excitatory neurotransmitter) cause for an imbalance in GABA (calming neurotransmitter), resulting in over-excitation (excitotoxcity) of the brain, triggering a long list of symptoms (many of which are also Autism symptoms).
+Though his movements now occur very infrequently (maybe once every 6 months), they are a way we are able to gauge his inflammation and determine when glutamate levels are high.

 If you’re interested in learning more about glutamate, click here: https://nourishedblessings.com/what-is-glutamate/